Manage Health Better

 Live in Rental Properties

 You can get an emotional support cat letter for housing and live with your cat in all rental properties without restrictions.
 The Fair Housing Act asks landlords to not discriminate against emotional support cat owners for their disability.
 You are legally allowed to accommodate properties with no-pet policies as well.

 Going along the provisions of the Fair Housing Act and Section 504 of the Rehabilitation Act, schools and colleges are obliged to accommodate emotional support cats in their dorms.
 Any student with a legit emotional support cat letter from licensed mental health professionals can take their felines in college dorms.

-Until January 2021, you can use your emotional support cat letter for flying to travel with your feline.
-However, as per the new Federal Rules, the airlines are not obliged to accommodate emotional support animals in the airplane cabin free of charge.
+Unfortunately, you can no longer use your emotional support cat letter to travel with your feline.
+Also, as per the new Federal Rules, the airlines are not obliged to accommodate emotional support animals or ESA cats in the airplane cabin free of charge.
 Every airline has different procedures for traveling with an emotional support cat.
 We recommend you to connect with your airline 48 hours before your flight to avoid any issues.

 Pay no Additional Costs

 If you own a legitimate emotional support cat letter, you are not required to pay additional costs for your pet.
-Whether it is a rental property with a no-pet policy or an airline you are traveling in, you are not obliged to pay pet deposits or pet fees.
+Whether it is a rental property with a no-pet policy or an apartment with strict pet policies, you are not obliged to pay pet deposits or pet fees.
 NOTE: Pet fees for flying are subject to individual airline rules as per the new Air Carrier Access Act (in effect from 31st January 2021).

 No Training Required

-Unlike service animals, you are not required to train your cat.
-They don’t have to complete a special training course to become a certified emotional support cat.
-However, if you are planning to take your cat in public places or live with it, there is no harm in training them on some basic etiquettes.
+Unlike service animals, you are not required to train your emotioanl support cat.
+They don’t have to complete a special training course to become a certified emotional support animal cat.
+However, if you are planning to take your ESA cat in public places or live with it, there is no harm in training them for some basic etiquettes.